Charles Lanyon: Other works

-Other works by Lanyon in Belfast include the Linenhall Library, Belfast Castle, the Palm House at the Belfast Botanic Gardens, Stranmillis House, The Assembly Rooms in Waring Street, the Masonic Hall in Arthur Square and both the Queen's Bridge and Ormeau Bridge.
+Other works by Lanyon in Belfast include the Linenhall Library, Belfast Castle, the Palm House at the Belfast Botanic Gardens, Methodist College Belfast, Stranmillis House, The Assembly Rooms in Waring Street, the Masonic Hall in Arthur Square and both the Queen's Bridge and Ormeau Bridge.
 He also designed Falls Road Methodist Church, Divis Street, Belfast, which was opened in 1854 and closed in 1966 when it was replaced by Divis Tower.

 Outside of Belfast, Lanyon is famous for planting the Frosses Trees in 1839.
 Lanyon planted approximately 1,500 Scots Pine trees along the edge of what is now the A26 road, just north of the town of Ballymena.
 The overhanging trees are a well-known landmark for travellers en route to the north Antrim coast.
 For safety reasons the majority of the original trees have been cut down, with just 104 remaining.

 The Campanile of the University of Dublin, Trinity College, was designed by Lanyon and completed in 1853.

 Lanyon designed an extension to the east side of The Royal St. George Yacht Club in Kingstown (now Dún Laoghaire) in 1865 which was accepted in principle.
 However uproar was caused at Committee level by the proposal, and it was rejected in favour of an alternative proposal by E.T.
 Owen.

 Lanyon redesigned Killyleagh Castle and designed Drenagh Estate, bridges, viaducts and mausoleums and over 50 churches in Belfast and throughout Ireland.